benjaminriehl/benjaminriehl.github.io/README.md

 # **Welcome!**

-## This is my website where I will host any projects that I'm currently pursuing.
+## This is my website
+## It will host any projects that im currently pursuing

 ### Duke of Edinburgh Award - Skills Section
 [Silver Level](DofE-python-edu "Silver Level")